California Car Accident Laws

 You might need to seek medical treatment and car repairs while missing days at work.

-On top of these stressors, you have to navigate California accident laws, filing a claim and negotiating with insurance companies.
+On top of these stressors, you have to navigate California accident laws, file a claim and negotiate with insurance companies.

 If you’re confused about what to do after your California car accident, we can help.
 First, read this guide to California car accident laws.

 We’ll explain things like uninsured motorist coverage, the California statute of limitations, and car accident liability laws.
 Then, call Starpoint Law for a free consultation if you need help with a car accident claim.